-It's no secret that the world is going through a bad time.
-Tensions are high, and every day it seems we are getting closer and closer to a third world war.
-The latest statements by Russian Foreign Minister Sergei Lavrov are just yet another emphasis on this possibility.
+It's no secret that the world is going through a very bad time.
+Tensions are high, and every day we seem to be getting closer and closer to a third world war.
+The latest statements by Russian Foreign Minister Sergei Lavrov are just the latest emphasis on this possibility.

-The historical fears of a new global conflict (which would end all wars, simply because it would bring with it the possibility of an end for our entire species) recur periodically.
-Never like now, however.
-It can really start something terrible from one day to the next, like that, and slip us into a nightmare.
+Historical fears of a new global conflict (which would put an end to all wars, for the simple fact that it would bring with it the possibility of an end to our entire species) are periodically repeated.
+Never like now, though.
+Something terrible can really start from one day to the next, just like that, and make us slip into a nightmare.

 Third World War, because the risk is real

-Throughout history, there have been many warnings of a looming third world war.
-Alarms that have typically occurred in times of severe global tensions or major geopolitical changes.
-Yesterday (starting from the 50s) was the arms race between the United States and the Soviet Union: today is the rise of China as a great economic and technological power
+Throughout history, there have been many warnings of a looming World War III.
+Alarms that have typically occurred in times of strong global tensions or major geopolitical changes.
+Yesterday (starting in the 50s) it was the arms race between the United States and the Soviet Union: today it is the rise of China as a great economic and technological power

-The "Thucydides trap" (a concept developed by Harvard political scientist Graham Allison) is ahistorical.
-Whenever an emerging power (in this case China) has challenged an established power (in this case the US) in the last 2000 years, the situation has escalated into a world war.
-Things are no different today.
+The “Thucydides Trap” (a concept developed by Harvard political scientist Graham Allison) is ahistorical.
+Every time an emerging power (in this case China) has challenged an established power (in this case the USA) over the last 2000 years, the situation has escalated into a world war.
+Today things are no different.

 The promises (illusions?)
 Linked to globalization that started at the beginning of the century have led the US and China to collaborate often and willingly, creating a robust economic interdependence.
-To the point that 8 years ago the presentation of a project did not seem like a gamble it would even have “connected” the two nations with an underwater railway line.
-The provision of the project was one of the eloquent signs of increasing rivalry.
-The danger of a "cold war" between the US and China it is now over two years old.
+To the point that 8 years ago the presentation of a project did not seem like a gamble it would even "connect" the two nations with an underwater railway route.
+The shelving of the project was one of the eloquent signs of ever-increasing rivalry.
+The danger of a "cold war" between the USA and China it is now over two years old.

 The reasons for the dispute?
 Mainly the competition on the South China Sea.
 China claims those areas as its territorial waters, as well as rich oil and gas fields and domination over 40% of the global trade that transits through these strategic seas.
 For the US, those are simply international and vested-in waters.